redis/redis-doc/topics/functions-intro.md

 "Who's there?"
 ```

-Notice that the `FUNCTION LOAD` command returns the name of the loaded library, this name can later be used to delete the library or to get information about the library.
+Notice that the `FUNCTION LOAD` command returns the name of the loaded library, this name can later be used `FUNCTION LIST` and `FUNCTION DELETE`.

 We've provided `FCALL` with two arguments: the function's registered name and the numeric value `0`.
 This numeric value indicates the number of key names that follow it (the same way `EVAL` and `EVALSHA` work).